On the finiteness of twists of irreducible symplectic varieties: Cone conjecture for varieties

 \begin{lemma} Let $k$ be a field of characteristic $0$, and $X$ an \hyp variety over $k$ with $b_{2}(X_{\overline{k}}) \geq 5$.
 Then there exists a positive integer $d$ such that there exists a polarization $L_{Y}$ on $Y$ with $(L_{Y},L_{Y}) = d$ for any \hyp variety $Y$ satisfying the following conditions. \begin{enumerate} \item There exists a finitely generated subfield $K \subset k$ field embeddings $\iota_{1}, \iota_{2}\colon K \hookrightarrow \C$, and \hyp variety $X', Y'$ over $K$ with $X'_{k} \simeq X$ and $Y'_{k} \simeq Y$, such that the complex manifolds $X_{\iota_{1},\C}$ and $Y_{\iota_{2},\C}$ are homeomorphic. \item There exits an isometry $\Phi\colon \Lambda_{X_{\overline{k}}} \simeq \Lambda_{Y_{\overline{k}}}$ which induces $\Lambda_{X} \simeq \Lambda_{Y}$. \end{enumerate} \end{lemma}

-\begin{proof} By \cite[Theorem 5.3]{Amerik2017} and \cite[Corollary 1.4]{Amerik2016}, there exists a positive number $N$ such that any primitive MBM class on $Y_{\overline{k}}$ has the self Beauvile square grater than $-N$, for any \hyp variety $Y$ over $k$ satisfying the condition (1).
+\begin{proof} By \cite[Theorem 5.3]{Amerik2017} and \cite[Corollary 1.4]{Amerik2016}, there exists a positive number $N$ such that any primitive MBM class on $Y_{\overline{k}}$ has the Beauville--Bogomolov square greater than $-N$, for any \hyp variety $Y$ over $k$ satisfying the condition (1).
 We put

 We also put